UniMath/agda-unimath/DESIGN-PRINCIPLES.md

 # Library Design Principles

-The `agda-unimath` library is a repository of formalized mathematics in Agda.
-Understanding the design principles, structure, and philosophy behind this library is essential for effectively navigating and contributing to it.
+Understanding the design principles, structure, and philosophy behind the `agda-unimath` library is essential for effectively navigating and contributing to it.
 This document aims to provide a clear and concise introduction.

 ## Postulates and Assumptions